Mr. District Attorney (1941 film)

 Mr. District Attorney is a 1941 American comedy crime film directed by William Morgan and written by Karl Brown and Malcolm Stuart Boylan.
 The film was based on the long-running and popular radio series Mr. District Attorney.
 It stars Dennis O'Keefe, Florence Rice, Peter Lorre, Stanley Ridges, Minor Watson and Charles Arnt.
 The film was released on March 27, 1941, by Republic Pictures.

-A sequel followed it, Mr. District Attorney in the Carter Case, later in the year, with different actors in the leading roles.
+Two sequels followed: Mr. District Attorney in the Carter Case, later in the year, and Secrets of the Underground (1942) with different actors in the leading roles.
+A second adaptation with the same title was released in 1947.

 Plot

 A well-connected and well-educated young lawyer, P. Cadwallader Jones, gets an appointment as deputy district attorney through the influence of his uncle.
 After embarrassing his superior in court, he is punished by being assigned a seemingly unsolvable cold case concerning a notorious embezzler who has been missing for four years.
 However, with the assistance of a streetwise young female journalist, he soon begins making inroads into the mystery.